Two Factor Authentication (2FA) For WordPress

 Two Factor Authentication (2FA) is a layer of security that requires both a password and an additional verification of the user’s identity.
 This verification comes from something only the authorized user can access, such as text and voice messages, email links, QR codes, or push notifications.
 2FA is secure, because attackers don’t have access to these external channels.

 Why Do I Need Two-Factor Authentication?

-Two-factor authentication helps prevent bad actors from gaining access to your sites and potentially hurting your business.
-It’s a second line of defense to help keep the bad guys out and ensures that even if your password is compromised your account will remain secure as long as that second factor stays out of reach for an attacker.
+Two-factor authentication (also known as two-step authentication) helps prevent bad actors from gaining access to your sites and potentially hurting your business.
+It’s a second line of defense to help keep the bad guys out and ensures that even if your password is compromised, your account will remain secure as long as that second factor stays out of reach for an attacker.

-Two-factor authentication is an opt-in feature, meaning you only have to use it if you want to.
-But it’s free, and it adds an extra layer of protection; so why not?
+WordPress two factor authentication is an opt-in feature, meaning you only have to use it if you want to.
+But it’s free, and it adds an extra layer of protection, so why not?

 How Does 2FA for WordPress Work?

 On a typical (i.e. non-2FA) WordPress login page, the user enters a username and password and is automatically granted access to the website’s back end.
 This means anyone who figures out your username and password can easily gain access to all aspects of your website.